kubernetes/minikube/site/content/en/docs/handbook/accessing.md

     minikube service hello-minikube1 --url
     ```

-    `minikube service hello-minikube1 --url` runs as a process, creating a [tunnel](https://en.wikipedia.org/wiki/Port_forwarding#Local_port_forwarding) to cluster.
+    `minikube service hello-minikube1 --url` runs as a process, creating a [tunnel](https://en.wikipedia.org/wiki/Port_forwarding#Local_port_forwarding) to the cluster.
 The command exposes the service directly to any program running on the host operating system.

     <details>
     <summary>